 If an unsafe product has seriously injured you, you need to establish product liability proof to show the defendant in the case is at fault.
 To establish proof of product liability, you must be able to show:

 You suffered damages or were injured.
 It can be frustrating to purchase a product only to find it has a dangerous flaw.
 However, unless you were actually injured or suffered some form of property damage or other damage as a result of the product, you do not have a claim.
-If you are in an accident caused by the product, for example, but did not suffer any damages, losses, time lost at work or injury, you might not have a claim.
+Even if you are in an accident caused by the product, for example, but did not suffer any damages, losses, time lost at work or injury, you might not have a claim.

-- The product is defective.
+The product is defective.
 You must be able to show that the product is specifically defective in an unreasonable manner in order to prove liability.
 For example, if you cut yourself with a knife, you are unlikely to be able to establish that the knife was unreasonably dangerous unless the product had some other flaw.
 Knives are expected to be sharp, so you would have to prove there was something unreasonable about the design or manufacturing of the product.

 You used the product as a manufacturer could reasonably expect a consumer to use the product.
 You must be able to show you didn’t dangerously alter the product or use it in an outlandish manner.
 For example, if you filled a teakettle with cloth and suffered burn injuries, you may not have a liability claim since a manufacturer cannot reasonably expect consumers to put something besides liquid in a teakettle.

 You weren’t warned about the dangers of the product in a reasonable way.
 If there were no warning stickers or information in the instructions that came with your laptop about overheating, and you suffered a burn injury from the product, you may have a claim.